 Everyday products and services tend to be constant

-New Technology tend to have volatile behavior
+New Technology tends to have volatile behavior

 The list examples on the blue area could be going on for many categories, but the idea is to be able to see how different companies can have a somewhat “predictable behavior” before even looking at their history.
 The reason for new technology or new companies to be so volatile is because both options of success or failure are somewhat equal.
 There are cases where one or two companies might be ahead of the technology race than others.
 But that is the job of investors to find those companies before their products or services become a huge success.